Thick and rich, like gravy, this Creamy Mushroom Sauce is perfect over mashed potatoes, rice, chicken, steak, tofu, biscuits, just about anywhere!

 Pour Creamy Mushroom Sauce over mashed potatoes, pasta, rice, steak, chicken, tofu, everything!
 For chicken.
-For Pork.
+Pork.
 Pasta.
 Steak.
-For burgers.
-For fish.
-For beef.
-For rice.
-For meatballs.
-For ravioli.
-For salmon.
-For hamburgers.
+Burgers.
+Fish.
+Beef or rice.
+Try it on meatballs.
+Great on ravioli or pasta.
+Lovely on salmon.
+Hamburgers.
 Meatloaf.
 Mashed potatoes.
-For perogies.
+Mmmm, perogies.
 Gnocchi.

 Can mushroom sauce be made in advance?

 Just rewarm in the microwave or on low on the stove top.